TAMU-AML/DSWE-Python/docs/source/installation.rst

   pip install dswe

+[The above command will work once the package is released.]

 To get the latest code changes as they are merged, you can clone this repo and build from source manually.

 ::